Semolina Bread

 Ingredients

-- Honey – I like the flavor of a little honey which also gives the yeast something feed on right at the beginning.
+- Honey – I like the flavor of a little honey, which also gives the yeast something to feed on right at the beginning.

 - Olive oil – regular olive oil or extra virgin olive oil is perfect for this recipe.

-- Salt – sea salt is great but whatever salt you’ve got will be fine.
+- Salt – sea salt is great, but whatever salt you’ve got will be fine.
 Salt is so important when baking with yeast.
-It slows the yeast a bit ensuring that the yeast doesn’t eat up all the sugars in the dough.
-I know fast rising might sound like a good idea but dough made without salt ends up sticky, hard to work with and often collapses.
+It slows the yeast a little, ensuring that the yeast doesn’t eat up all the sugars in the dough.
+I know fast rising might sound like a good idea, but dough made without salt ends up sticky, hard to work with, and often collapses.

 - Sesame seeds – these are the essential characteristic of this Sicilian Semolina Bread and add a delicious nutty flavor.
 You’ll find these in most grocery stores.